RosettaCommons/documentation/rosetta_basics/structural_concepts/packer-task.md

 This page describes how the PackerTask (actually the PackerTask\_, because the former is an interface class) is intended to be used.
 Andrew LF built it so that it would be "commutative": the order in which you alter the PackerTask has no effect on its ultimate state (this is like a state function in thermodynamics).
 As a corollary, you are not allowed to arbitrarily modify the PackerTask; you can alter it generally only through commutative setters.
 Also, much of the real information in the PackerTask is contained within its ResidueLevelTasks (ResidueLevelTask\_), which allows position-level control of behavior.
 Most of this documentation applies to either; a call to the\_task.residue\_task(resid) returns the ResidueLevelTask you want.

+An introductory tutorial on the Packer can be found [here](https://www.rosettacommons.org/demos/latest/tutorials/Optimizing_Sidechains_The_Packer/Optimizing_Sidechains_The_Packer).

 Commutativity
 =============